Optider/social-add/README.md

 Live at: <https://social-adda-app.herokuapp.com/>

-Realtime chat app having various rooms or channels with websockets using Node.js, Express and Socket.io with Vanilla JS on the frontend with a custom UI.
+Real-time chat app having various rooms or channels with WebSockets using Node.js, Express, and Socket.io with Vanilla JS on the frontend with a custom UI.

 ## Setup